mixologee/tirvandor/homebrewery-files/monster-manual-homebrewery.md

 ## Refugee Mob

 ### Lore
 Desperate refugees sometimes form angry mobs, driven by fear, hunger, or manipulation.
-They're not evil—just desperate people in terrible circumstances.
+They're not evilâ€”just desperate people in terrible circumstances.
 Most will flee or surrender if given the opportunity.

 ### Tactics
 - Overwhelm through numbers